cudmore/pie/readme-web.md

 <IMG SRC="docs/img/web/web_config.png">
 </td></tr></table>

 The Configure section allows parameters of the PiE server to be set.
-Current parameters can be saved with 'Save Defaults' and parameter pre-sets can be loaded.
+Current parameters can be saved with 'Save Defaults' and will automatically be loaded the next time the PiE server is run.

 **Repeat Forever**.
 When checked, 'Start Recording' will record videos of 'Repeat Duration' over and over until 'Stop Recording' is pressed.
 When 'Arm' is on, this will be turned off.